mtomassoli/golib/README.md

 ###Closing a channel###

 A channel can be closed by calling the method *close*.
-When a channel is closed, no more values can be pushed onto it (if you try, a UsageException is thrown) and any *pop* operation will return *channelClosed*.
+When a channel is closed, no more values can be sent on it (if you try, a UsageException is thrown) and any *recv* operation will return *channelClosed*.
-Note that *close* unblocks any pending *pop* operations on the same channel.
-No *pop* operation can block on a closed channel.
+Note that *close* unblocks any pending *recv* operations on the same channel.
+No *recv* operation can block on a closed channel.
 It just returns *channelClosed* immediately without blocking (you still need to read the *value* property of the GoFuture).

 ###ROChannel and WOChannel###